 RAMP hosts periodic convenings to inform, learn, build relationships, and collaborate on complex environmental health issues in the region.
 In recent years, RAMP hosted convenings on diesel pollution, housing, and land-use.
 These convenings brought asthma advocates together with others working on public health, environmental and social justice, and equity in the region with the goal to build the capacity and partnerships necessary to effectively address environmental health concerns.
 For more information about this work, please contact Joel Ervice at joel(at)rampasthma(dot)org.

 Community Health Outreach Workers

 RAMP brings together Community Health Outreach Workers (CHOWs) from across the Bay Area who provide asthma education to patients and families on self-management techniques and in-home and environmental trigger reduction.
 At bi-monthly meetings, RAMP offers these outreach workers opportunities and resources to network and strengthen their ability to work with families and communities.
-For more information about these convenings, please contact Jessica Peters at jessica(at)rampasthma(dot)org.
+For more information about these convenings, please contact Anne Kelsey Lamb at anne(at)rampasthma(dot)org.

 Community Action to Fight Asthma Events

 CAFA is a network of asthma coalitions in California working to shape local, regional, and state policies to reduce the environmental triggers of asthma for school-aged children where they live, learn, and play.
 The CAFA Network mobilizes the voice and experience of the local communities to shape asthma and other policies.
 For more information about CAFA-sponsored activities open to CAFA members and other partners, see our CAFA events page.